mdedwards/slippery-chicken/install.md

 # Install slippery chicken

-This document[^5] describes the installation process of slippery chicken using the [ASDF](https://asdf.common-lisp.dev) build system, which is -- as of March 2024 -- the recommended method for this process.
+This document describes the installation process of slippery chicken using the [ASDF](https://asdf.common-lisp.dev) build system, which is -- as of March 2024 -- the recommended method for this process.
 Other installation methods are documented on this [wiki